 Industry Analysis & Industry Trends

 The industry is highly influenced by the prosperity of US consumers; as such, the recession caused steep declines in industry revenue as consumers held back on discretionary purchases.
 An increase in cheap imports has also caused manufacturers to close facilities or relocate abroad to compete.
 Over the next five years, the industry is expected to double down on creating high-quality products that consumers are willing to pay a premium for.
-In addition, high fuel prices are expected to promote greater use of bicycles.... purchase to read more
+In addition, concerns over the environmental impacts of motor vehicles are expected to promote greater use of bicycles.... purchase to read more

 Industry Report - Industry Investment Chapter